 About Auto Insurance

 If you have been injured in an auto or motor vehicle accident, your (or the other party's) car insurance will usually pay for acupuncture treatment in full.
-This is a completely separate system from your health care plan, and I am happy to bill the insurance company directly.
+This is a completely separate system from your health care plan, and I am happy to give you itemized bills so that you can get reimbursement from the auto insurance company.

 About Workers Compensation